The Catcher in the Rye: Plot

-Nostalgic to see his younger sister Phoebe, Holden sneaks into his parents' apartment while they are out and wakes her.
-Though happy to see him, Phoebe quickly guesses he has been expelled and chastises him for his general aimlessness and disdain.
-When she asks if he cares about anything, Holden shares a fantasy (based on a mishearing of Robert Burns' Comin' Through the Rye), in which he imagines himself saving children running through a field of rye by catching them before they fall off a nearby cliff.
+After running out of money, Holden sneaks into his family’s apartment while his parents are out to see his younger sister, Phoebe.
+She chastises him for getting expelled and asks if he cares about anything.
+Holden is distracted by thinking of a former classmate who was assaulted by bullies and threw himself out of the window to escape, committing suicide.
+He then shares a fantasy (based on a mishearing of Robert Burns' "Comin' Thro' the Rye"), in which he imagines himself saving children running through a field of rye by catching them before they fall off a nearby cliff.
 Phoebe points out that the actual poem says, "when a body meet a body, comin' through the rye."
-Holden breaks down in tears, and his sister tries to console him.

-As his parents return home, he slips out and visits his former English teacher, Mr. Antolini, who expresses concern that Holden is headed for "a terrible fall".
-Mr. Antolini advises him to begin applying himself and provides him with a place to sleep.
-Holden awakens to find Mr. Antolini patting his head, which he interprets as a sexual advance.
-He leaves and spends the rest of the night in a train-waiting room at Grand Central Terminal, sinking deeper into despair.
+Holden breaks down in tears, and Phoebe tries to console him.
+He leaves to visit his former English teacher, Mr. Antolini, whom he admires for having been the first one to retrieve his dead ex-classmate's body.
+Mr. Antolini gives him advice and a place to sleep.
+Holden goes to bed in his underwear, and is awoken by Mr. Antolini stroking his head.
+Fearing sexual intent, Holden gets dressed and flees.